Cupertino, California: Transportation

 The city is served by an interconnected road system.
 Two freeways, State Route 85 and Interstate 280, intersect in Cupertino, with multi-lane boulevards with landscaped medians and traffic lights at all major intersections.
-Streets nearly all have sidewalks, the few exceptions are in unincorporated pockets at the city's edges, which are maintained directly by Santa Clara County.
+Almost all streets have sidewalks; the few exceptions are in unincorporated pockets at the city's edges, which are maintained directly by Santa Clara County.

 Cupertino has bike lanes on many of its boulevards, and has an extension of the Stevens Creek Trail through McClellan Ranch Park and Blackberry Farm.
 Bicycle traffic is heavy usually around morning and noon times around DeAnza College.
 The VTA has buses running through Cupertino at major arteries.
 Cupertino's main streets are well lit, while a few older roads towards the Monta Vista High School area are a little dim.

+Cupertino is served by VTA bus routes 23, 25, 51, 53, 55, 56, and Rapid 523.

-Dedicated on April 30, 2009, Cupertino opened the Mary Avenue Bicycle Footbridge, the first cable-stay bicycle-pedestrian bridge over a California freeway.
+Dedicated on April 30, 2009, Cupertino opened the Mary Avenue Bicycle Footbridge, the first cable-stayed bicycle-pedestrian bridge over a California freeway.
 This bridge connects the north and the south sections of the Stevens Creek Trail.
 The cost of the bridge project was $14,800,000.

 The Union Pacific Railroad operates a branch line track up to the Lehigh Permanente Cement Plant from the mainline at San Jose Diridon Station.
-It is however strictly for the quarry and very little to no non-quarry traffic runs there.
+It is, however, strictly for the quarry and very little to no non-quarry traffic runs there.

 There is no commuter rail or light rail service in the city.
 Caltrain commuter rail runs through the cities to the north and east, and the Santa Clara Valley Transportation Authority (VTA)'s Mountain View – Winchester light rail line runs to Campbell, California to the south.
 Bus service is also provided by VTA, and the prospect of a twenty-four-hour bus service on Stevens Creek Boulevard is being studied.
 Cupertino is also served by VTA's 523 Rapid bus, which runs from northern Sunnyvale and the Caltrain station to Downtown San Jose with limited stops and signal priority.

-Cupertino is landlocked and, like most Bay Area cities, relies on the Port of Oakland for most oceangoing freight.
+Cupertino is landlocked and relies on the Port of Oakland for most oceangoing freight.

 Passenger and cargo air transportation is available at San Jose International Airport in San Jose.
 The closest general aviation airport is in Palo Alto; it is known as Palo Alto Airport of Santa Clara County.

 The City of Cupertino partnered with Via Transportation in October 2019 to launch a new on-demand public transportation network.
-Unlike traditional bus networks that rely on routes and schedules, the new microtransit service called Via allows riders to hail a shared ride on-demand through a smartphone app.
-The transit network serves the entire City of Cupertino with a satellite zone surrounding the Sunnyvale CalTrain station for commuters.
+Unlike traditional bus networks that rely on routes and schedules, the new microtransit service called Via allows riders to hail a shared ride on demand through a smartphone app.
+The transit network serves the entire City of Cupertino with a satellite zone surrounding the Sunnyvale Caltrain station for commuters.